-A fire-extinguishing system of at least 5 kg extinguishing capacity.
+- A fire extinguishing system of at least 5 kg extinguishing capacity composed of no more than 2 separate extinguishers.
 This system must include a manual triggering device which can be operated by the driver on board as well as by any helper outside the vehicle.
 The triggering device must be indicated by a red circle with the letter E.